strongloop/strongloop.com2/_posts/2018-10-04-in-the-loop-october.md

 [READ MORE >>>](https://fullstack-developer.academy/restful-api-design-the-basics/)

-### Defining Roles-based Security ACLs and Supporting Multitenancy in the Node.js Strongloop Loopback Framework
+### Defining Roles-based Security ACLs and Supporting Multitenancy in the Node.js LoopBack Framework

 Steve Drucker recently announced that they are leveraging the OpenAPI Specification (OAS) for all of its RESTful public APIs.